grand-mother/retro/README.md

 ## License

-The GRAND simulation suite is under the **GNU GPLv3** license.
+The RETRO suite is under the **GNU GPLv3** license.
 See the provided [LICENSE](LICENSE) file.